-However, not everyone can and should switch to contacts.
+However, not everyone can or should switch to contacts.
 For some, the idea of touching their own eyeballs on a daily basis simply isn't something they want to do, and for others there are medical and physical issues to contend with.

 Reasons why contacts might not work

-The best vision insurance companies in 2020
+The best vision insurance (opens in new tab) companies

 Dry-eye syndrome is where the tear glands produce fewer tears.
 Although there are contact lenses and eye drops designed to help those with dry eyes, often it's just not enough to make wearing contact lenses comfortable.

 The contact lenses do correct the vision up to a certain degree, but the contact lens effectiveness isn't quite enough to produce an acceptable standard of clarity.

 Allergies Sometimes the reason certain people can't wear contact lenses is because they are allergic to the disinfecting solution, or the contact lenses themselves.
 Every time they go to clean their contact lenses the body will react negatively, and the irritation is usually too uncomfortable.

 Adolescence is the earliest they can try lenses out because the eyes of children are very tender and sensitive, and may not take well to the contacts.
 Plus, handling contact lenses is not an easy task and if put in the wrong way, could cause damage to the eyes.

 For more information on whether or not you can wear contact lenses, visit your local optometrist for a contact lens exam and fitting.
 The selection and design of contact lenses have evolved over the years, and there are many people that are able to wear contact lenses today that couldn't a few years ago.

-For more advice on looking after your health, check out our guide to the best health insurance companies.
+For more advice on looking after your health, check out our guide to the best health insurance companies (opens in new tab).